Henry229/chatting/README.md

 ## Description

-• Implement chatting function with React.
+• Implement chatting function with React

+• Acting with Firebase

 • will be updated